duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

 ## Bug fixes

-Most bug fixes are handled internally, however, we will except pull requests for bug fixes if you:
+Most bug fixes are handled internally, but we will except pull requests for bug fixes if you first:
-1. Create an issue describing the bug. see Reporting bugs
+1. Create an issue describing the bug. see [Reporting bugs](https://github.com/duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md#reporting-bugs)
 2. Get approval from DDG staff before working on it.
 Since most bug fixes and feature development are handled internally, we want to make sure that your work doesn't conflict with an already progress project.

 ## Local Development